se-schmitt/EntropyScaling.jl/README.md

 - Chapman-Enskog models for gases
 - Entropy Scaling framework

-The documentation of the package can be found [here][docs-stable-url].
+The documentation of the package can be found [here][docs-dev-url].

 For the EOS calculations, additional packages need to be imported.
 Alternatively, custom EOS functions can be defined.
 Implementations of EOS models are *not* included in this package.